Engineering Portfolio

 Fluito:

-The project was accepted for CHI PLAY 2022 Work In Progress (WIP), CHI 2023 Interactivity, DIS 2023 and CHI PLAY 2023 as a long paper.
+Work published at CHI PLAY 2022 WIP, CHI 2023 Interactivity, DIS 2023, and CHI PLAY 2023 (long paper).

 JUL 2021 – JUL 2022